Supervised Learning and Large Language Model Benchmarks on Mental Health Datasets: Cognitive Distortions and Suicidal Risks in Chinese Social Media: Related work

-Although deep learning algorithms typically demonstrate impressive results, they often require a significant volume of labeled data to perform optimally.
-The distant supervision approach highlighted in Fu et al.'s research~\cite{fu2021distant} aims to reduce the need for labeling, but it still requires the involvement of three different expert groups at various expertise levels to yield desired results.
-Nonetheless, when applying these models to new datasets or tasks, domain adaptation issues often arise.
-These trained models can see a decline in their efficacy, making deep learning algorithms both costly and inflexible.
-Given these hurdles, there's a growing demand for efficient and user-centric methods to assist individuals in emotion detection on social media platforms.
-The recent advancements in large language models present a potential solution to this challenge, but their precise impact still warrants examination from multiple perspectives and specialists.
+Although deep learning algorithms demonstrate impressive performance, the requirement for significant volume of labeled data makes them difficult to apply.
+The utilization of distant supervision approach proposed by Fu et al.~\cite{fu2021distant} reduces the need for labeling but still involves expert groups.
+Given these limitations, there is a growing demand for efficient methods for emotion detection on social media.
+Recent advancements in LLMs offer potential solutions, attracting increased attention in the mental health domain.